HenryMacArthur/Micro-Bit/README.md

 * Editing the block code changes the python code, but editing the python code doesn't change the block code.
 * This currently uses WebUSB to put the code on the Micro:Bit.
 This will work on most Chromium browsers, but not Safari, Firefox, or anything on iOS (because its Apple).
 Also, you can't put it in Iframes.
 * You can't yet add to existing hex files, only write and overwrite them.
 Support for this will be added later, though.
+* You can import hex files, but not export them.
+You also can't edit them.

 # Usage